-How to Make Sugar-free Pomegranate Molasses – a delicious pomegranate reduction used for a variety of sweet and savoury dishes
+How to Make Sugar-free Pomegranate Molasses – a delicious pomegranate reduction used for a variety of sweet and savory dishes

 Pomegranate molasses is a naturally sweet & sour pomegranate reduction sauce used in Middle Eastern, African and Persian cuisine (and possibly others!) and something I’ve grown up enjoying a lot of in Lebanon.
 It’s also incredibly simple to make at home and add to a variety of dishes.